 A Team Of Professionals

-Charline is a trailblazer in the diversity, equity and inclusion field, and a fierce advocate for racialized children.
-In 2016, she led a human rights challenge against one of Ontario’s largest school boards, the York Region District School Board (YRDSB).
+Charline is a professional consultant, specializing in advocacy and equity coaching.
+She is a trailblazer in the diversity, equity and inclusion field, and a fierce advocate for racialized children.
+In 2016, Charline led a human rights challenge against one of Ontario’s largest school boards, the York Region District School Board (YRDSB).
 Determined to change the racism and discrimination her own children faced from the YRDSB, Grant and other diverse community leaders fought against anti-Black racism & anti-Muslim discrimination with resounding success.

 Charline currently sits on the York Children’s Aid Society Board, representing the needs of Black parents and children.
 She is also the first person to occupy the position of Provincial Education System Navigator for Parents of Black Children, helping parents navigate the oppressive education system.
 Charline was the chief advocate in the fight to include hate-related incidents in the professional misconduct criteria for the Ontario College of Teachers, and successfully secured this change.
-She is leading the charge for education reform, and a new partnership with the Toronto Raptors will ensure change happens for all.
+She is leading the charge for education reform, and equity for all.

 In addition to her advocacy, Charline is a business-owner, board member and advisor for a number of organizations & nonprofits.
 She is dedicated, resilient and passionate about standing up against racism and hate in all forms.
 Charline is also a wife and proud mother to 3 amazing children, Ziphion, Kezia and Eleazar.